 I find my practice extremely helpful in my relationships with others, especially my family.
-As a parent you are exposed to so many ideas about “good parenting” that it can overwhelm and impair your ability to trust yourself and your instincts.
-I use yoga as a tool to let go of judgement, choosing to love my imperfections–not as an excuse to be stuck in bad habits, but rather an honest way of recognizing myself and looking for ways to trust the changes/challenges in my life and meeting them with an openness that will allow for growth, with the ultimate goal of adding love to my family and people around me.
+As a parent, you are exposed to so many ideas about “good parenting” that it can overwhelm and impair your ability to trust yourself and your instincts.
+I use yoga as a tool to let go of judgment, choosing to love my imperfections–not as an excuse to be stuck in bad habits, but rather as an honest way of recognizing myself and looking for ways to trust the changes/challenges in my life and meeting them with an openness that will allow for growth, with the ultimate goal of adding love to my family and people around me.
 This is why I practice yoga and why I’ve decided to teach.
 I want to bring this awareness to others as a way to empower the individuals in my community.
 I am especially drawn to the community of parents with young children because it is a time ripe with change and we have so much to learn from the behavior of children.
 They are good reminders that life doesn’t have to be so serious, and that openness in their behavior is so pure, unaffected by decades of learned behaviors that adults then attempt to unlearn on the yoga mat!
 Lila literally means divine play, and I hope to bring that spirit of playful curiosity to any person I teach knowing that my students create opportunities for me to continue learning as well.
 Namaste.